NCEAS/metadig-engine/README.md

 [![Build Status](https://travis-ci.org/NCEAS/mdqengine.svg?branch=master)](https://travis-ci.org/NCEAS/mdqengine)
 [![BuildStatus](https://circleci.com/gh/NCEAS/mdqengine.png?circle-token=FIXME)](https://circleci.com/gh/NCEAS/mdqengine)

-The MDQ Engine is a flexible engine to managing and executing metadata quality checks on a wide variety of metadata documents.
+The MetaDIG Engine is a flexible engine to managing and executing metadata quality checks on a wide variety of metadata documents.
 Quality Checks are organized into Suites that can be stored and managed by the engine before ultimately being run against input metadata documents.
 QC run results are provided and can be stored by the engine for later retrieval and analysis, or consumed immediately and discarded.
 We have aimed to support multiple languages for writing checks so that different communities can use the code and libraries with which they are most familiar.